-Many seasonal workers don’t have the same level of loyalty as permanent employees.
+Many seasonal workers don’t have the same level of loyalty as employees with permanent types of employment.
 Nothing stops seasonal employees from switching to a different job with better pay, benefits for employees, and flexibility.

 You cannot control how loyal a seasonal employee is to your business.
 However, taking measures such as offering competitive pay or flexible hours can prevent employees from leaving to work for another business.

 Are you a seasonal employer who needs a simplified payroll process?
 Patriot’s online payroll software lets you run payroll using an easy three-step process.
 Opt for our Full Service payroll services, and we will take care of withholding and depositing taxes for you.
 Get your free trial today!

 This article is updated from its original publication date of 5/13/2011.